September is Childhood Obesity Awareness Month

 Through our ACT!
 (Actively Changing Together!) program developed in partnership with Seattle Children's, the Y is keeping kids healthy and preventing childhood obesity in King and south Snohomish counties.
 This program helps families live healthier together by getting active, learning about nutrition, and discussing lifestyle changes that they can incorporate at home.
 Some strategies include:

-Eat & Drink Healthy: Encourage everyone to fill half their plates with fruits and vegetables by offering two or three colorful options at every meal.
+Eat and Drink Healthy: Encourage everyone to fill half their plates with fruits and vegetables by offering two or three colorful options at every meal.
 As a family, choose a new fruit and veggie every week to taste together.
-Make water the drink of choice by placing a full pitcher of water on the table during meals and allow children to pour their own water.
-Try adding oranges, limes, or mint for extra flavor without the sugar.
+Make water the drink of choice by placing a full pitcher of water on the table during meals and allowing children to pour their own water.
+Add oranges, limes, or mint for extra flavor without the sugar.

 Play Every Day and Get Outside: Children should have at least an hour a day of active, unstructured play, preferably outside!
 Join your children in games that get your hearts pumping and bodies moving together.
-Try taking an after-dinner walk, play basketball, or bike together around your neighborhood.
+Try taking an after-dinner walk, playing basketball, or biking around your neighborhood.

 Reduce Recreational Screen Time: Set a family challenge to reduce screen time at home by turning off TVs and phones during meals.
 Plan a fun family reward for achieving your goal.